Turki Al-Khudhayr: Career

-On 17 March 2015, he was summoned at the 2018 FIFA World Cup qualification match in Russia during the match between Brunei and Chinese Taipei.
+On 17 March 2015, he was summoned to the 2018 FIFA World Cup qualification match in Russia during the match between Brunei and Chinese Taipei.

 On 16 December 2019, after the match between Indian Super League clubs Bengaluru and Mumbai City FC (which Mumbai City FC won 3–2 against Bengaluru), Mumbai City FC coach, Jorge Costa of Portugal, has launched an allegation against Al-Khudayr for calling a Mumbai City FC player Sèrge Kevyn, of Gabon, with racist slurs as a “monkey” in Al-Khudayr's perspective of Anguoue making “disrespectful gestures”.
-On 17 December 2019, the allegations were reported to the All India Football Federation, and an the investigation will be launched by the federation against Al-Khudayr.
+On 17 December 2019, the allegations were reported to the All India Football Federation, and the federation will launch an investigation against Al-Khudayr.
 "The AIFF follows a zero toleration policy against racism and the complaint has been forwarded to the Disciplinary Committee to investigate into the matter and take appropriate action if found guilty," the AIFF stated.